 - 1/8 tsp cream of tartar

-Cream egg yolks and sugar till light and fluffy.
-Add in salt and vanilla extract.
+1. Beat egg yolks,salt and sugar till light and fluffy.

-Then pour melted butter slowly in a stream while stirring at the same time to ensure proper emulsification (you shouldn’t see separation).
+2. Then pour cooled melted butter slowly in a stream while stirring at the same time to ensure proper emulsification (you shouldn’t see separation).

-Next, add in sifted flour in 2 batches and fold in gently till just mixed in, dont over fold.
+3. Next, add in sifted flour in 2 batches and fold in gently till mixed in.
+Batter will be rather thick and lumpy.

+5. Make the meringue.
 Whisk egg whites till large bubbles form, add in cream of tartar and continue whisking.
-Add in sugar slowly and whisk till stiff peak.
+Add in sugar in 2 batches and whisk till stiff peak.